novonordisk-research/OptiHPLCHandler/README.md

 ```

 To create a new sampleset method, first create its sample list as a list of
 dictionaries.
-Each dictionary must have the keys `Method`, `SamplePos`, `SampleName`,
+Each dictionary must have the keys `SampleName`.
+The key `Method` is
-and `InjectionVolume`.
-If you want to populate ohter fields, also add a key called
-`OtherFields`, with a value that is a list of dicts, each dict having the keys `name`
-and `value`:
+intepreted as the Empower field `MethodSetOrReportMethod`, the key `SamplePos` as the
+Empower field `Vial`, and the key `Injectionvolume` as the Empower field
+`InjectionVolume`.
+Additional keys are interpreted as Empower fields with the key value
+as its name.

 ```
 sample_list = [